atlas-works-studio/atlas-works-studio.github.io/media.md

 ---

 ## 🔁 Philosophy

-Media is not a content pipeline—it is a feedback system.
+Media is a feedback system, not a content pipeline.

-Each expression feeds reflection, which feeds memory, which feeds creation.
+Each node transforms experience into a different form:
+- experience → reflection → memory → creation → communication → experience

 The goal is not volume, but **compounding clarity through iteration**.